-Given the extent of the Islamic finance industry in the Asia-Oceania region and the number of regional jurisdictions committed to converging with or adopting IFRS, the AOSSG believed it was important to understand how Islamic financial transactions would be reported by its constituents and how entities claiming to be Islamic would prepare their financial statements, in particular, what accounting standards would apply and the circumstances under which they would apply.
-The AOSSG also sought to gain insight into the requirements of any differential "Islamic accounting standards".
+Given the extent of the Islamic finance industry in the Asia-Oceania region and the number of regional jurisdictions committed to converging with or adopting IFRS, the AOSSG believes it is important to understand how Islamic financial transactions are reported by its constituents and how entities claiming to be Islamic would prepare their financial statements, in particular, what accounting standards would apply and the circumstances under which they would apply.
+The AOSSG also seeks to gain insight into the requirements of any differential "Islamic accounting standards".

 Towards that end, an on-line survey was initiated by the AOSSG's Islamic Finance Working Group (WG).
-The purpose of the survey is to establish the significance of Islamic financial transactions and entities today, and accordingly, the importance of the IASB to consider Islamic-based transactions and entities when deliberating its on-going and future projects.
+The purpose of the survey is to establish the significance of Islamic financial transactions and entities today, and accordingly, the importance of having the IASB consider Islamic-based transactions and entities when deliberating its on-going and future projects.